Apache HTTPD Content Pack

 The following content pack is available for use with a Graylog Illuminate license and Graylog Enterprise or Graylog Security.
 Contact sales to learn more about obtaining Illuminate.

 Apache HTTP Server on a Linux system.
 This pack will parse out and configure Apache2 access logs.
 It supports two access log formats: Common and Combined logs.
-And it supports "normal" logs and virtual hosts logs.
+And it supports 'normal' logs and virtual hosts logs.

 Supported Version(s)

-Tested rsyslog Version
+Tested Rsyslog Version

 Stream Configuration

-This technology pack includes one stream:
+This technology pack includes 1 stream:

 Index Set Configuration